Bahuia/AQGNet/README.md

 | ------------- | :------------: | :-------: | :----: | :------: |
 |   LC-QuAD     |  72.8          | 77.38     | 76.73  | 76.59    |

+#### Download Trained Model
+We provide the above [trained AQGNet model](https://drive.google.com/file/d/1PPs2u4CX_qraFhl1YNQTbvp-MAvhKRbd/view?usp=sharing).
+Please download and unzip, move it to the `./runs` directory.
+Here we provide the [candidate queries](https://drive.google.com/file/d/10fKDMPHxO-w85TWuCwHS1zW9tv9zHlOs/view?usp=sharing) of the training set, the verification set and the test set respectively, where the candidate queries of the test set are obtained from the prediction results of the above model.
+Please download and unzip, move it to the `./data` directory.
+We also provide the [trained query ranking model](https://drive.google.com/file/d/1p1JnQlTQ2kA-ZnRoAKYOqu7FWwzX-dT8/view?usp=sharing).
+Please download and unzip, move it to the `./query_ranking/runs` directory.

 ### Running Code
 Download [Glove Embedding](http://nlp.stanford.edu/data/glove.42B.300d.zip) and put `glove.42B.300d.txt` under `./data/` directory.